nichdel/OSplit/README.md

 Statistical Features
 ====================

-OSplit hopes to provide additional utility over other split timers by offering the convenience of meaningful statistics.
+OSplit hopes to provide additional utility over other splitFile timers by offering the convenience of meaningful statistics.

 Currently, OSplit can report Personal Best, Best Segments (AKA IL), and Averages.
 Some measure of variance or spread will be available soon.
 Such measures enable you to see which segments are inconsistent (perhaps heavily RNG based or something you've not yet mastered) and which are consistent (something you do well, or where RNG is unimportant).
 This allows you to find points of potential improvement with ease.